EndPointCorp/end-point-blog/2021/08/kubernetes.md

 > Don't forget to also do `kubectl delete -k k8s/dev` or `kubectl delete -k k8s/dev` when you're done testing the previous commands, as we'll continue doing changes to the configs.

+## Developing the production variant

+## Init containers

+## Overrriding container images via the Kustomization

+## Using patches for small, precise changes

 # Bonus: Using the cluster as a development environment with Visual Studio Code